 B. CONDITIONS OR RESTRICTIONS REGARDING SUPPLY AND USE

-Medicinal product subject to restricted medical prescription (see section 4.2).
+Medicinal product subject to restricted medical prescription (see Annex I: Summary of Product Characteristics, section 4.2).

 C. OTHER CONDITIONS AND REQUIREMENTS OF THE MARKETING AUTHORISATION

-Periodic Safety Update Reports
+Periodic safety update reports (PSURs)

-The requirements for submission of periodic safety update reports for this medicinal product are set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and any subsequent updates published on the European medicines web-portal.
+The requirements for submission of PSURs for this medicinal product are set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and any subsequent updates published on the European medicines web-portal.

 D. CONDITIONS OR RESTRICTIONS WITH REGARD TO THE SAFE AND EFFECTIVE USE OF THE MEDICINAL PRODUCT

-Risk Management Plan (RMP)
+Risk management plan (RMP)

-The MAH shall perform the required pharmacovigilance activities and interventions detailed in the agreed RMP presented in Module 1.8.2 of the Marketing Authorisation and any agreed subsequent updates of the RMP.
+The marketing authorisation holder (MAH) shall perform the required pharmacovigilance activities and interventions detailed in the agreed RMP presented in Module 1.8.2 of the marketing authorisation and any agreed subsequent updates of the RMP.

 An updated RMP should be submitted: